Lesson 109 — Introductory Bayesian statistics

 How does sample size n affect the relationship between prior and posterior?

 A student passes the exam ().
-Known: (studied hard, probability 60%), (did not study, probability 40%).
-Given that he passed, what is the probability he studied hard?
+Known: (studied hard, probability 60%), (didn't study, probability 40%).
+Given that they passed, what is the probability they studied hard?

 A machine has unknown success rate.
 Prior: Beta(4, 2) (history of 4 successes and 2 failures).
 New test: 6 consecutive successes.
 Calculate the posterior, mean, and MAP.